Asia: Climate

 Asia has extremely diverse climate features.
-Climates range from arctic and subarctic in Siberia to tropical in southern India and Southeast Asia.
+Climates range from Arctic and subarctic in Siberia to tropical in southern India and Southeast Asia.
 It is moist across southeast sections, and dry across much of the interior.
 Some of the largest daily temperature ranges on Earth occur in western sections of Asia.
 The monsoon circulation dominates across southern and eastern sections, due to the presence of the Himalayas forcing the formation of a thermal low which draws in moisture during the summer.
 Southwestern sections of the continent are hot.
 Siberia is one of the coldest places in the Northern Hemisphere, and can act as a source of arctic air masses for North America.
 The most active place on Earth for tropical cyclone activity lies northeast of the Philippines and south of Japan.

 Climate change

-Climate change is having major impacts on many countries in the continent.
+Politics

-A survey carried out in 2010 by global risk analysis farm Maplecroft identified 16 countries that are extremely vulnerable to climate change.
-Each nation's vulnerability was calculated using 42 socio, economic and environmental indicators, which identified the likely climate change impacts during the next 30 years.
-The Asian countries of Bangladesh, India, the Philippines, Vietnam, Thailand, Pakistan, China and Sri Lanka were among the 16 countries facing extreme risk from climate change.
-Some shifts are already occurring.
-For example, in tropical parts of India with a semi-arid climate, the temperature increased by 0.4 °C between 1901 and 2003.
+The most democratic countries in Asia are Japan, Taiwan and South Korea according to the V-Dem Democracy indices in 2024.

-A 2013 study by the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) aimed to find science-based, pro-poor approaches and techniques that would enable Asia's agricultural systems to cope with climate change, while benefitting poor and vulnerable farmers.
-The study's recommendations ranged from improving the use of climate information in local planning and strengthening weather-based agro-advisory services, to stimulating diversification of rural household incomes and providing incentives to farmers to adopt natural resource conservation measures to enhance forest cover, replenish groundwater and use renewable energy.
+List of states and territories

-The ten countries of the Association of Southeast Asian Nations (ASEAN) – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam – are among the most vulnerable to the effects of climate change in the world, however, ASEAN's climate mitigation efforts are not commensurate with the climate threats and risks it faces.
+Within the states mentioned above are several partially recognized countries with limited to no international recognition.
+None of them are members of the UN, however Palestine has observer state status: